nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Option to only send to selected services
 - [ ] Option to submit selected tags back to upstream service to help with their training
 - [ ] Show which service(s) a tag came through on
+- [ ] Allow resizing of the tagging dialog
 - [ ] Progress Indicators
  - [ ] Upload status
  - [ ] Response processing status